anth0nycodes/observatory/README.md

 ### Acknowledgments

+- Big thanks to [Anthony Hoang](https://github.com/anth0nycodes) for being an active contributor and maintainer!
 - Special thanks to [@RobPruzan](https://github.com/RobPruzan) for helping with the design of the tool and being an early adopter.
 - [React Scan](https://react-scan.com/) has a phenomenal DX and Preact widget that we took inspiration from.
 - The implementation behind the [Next.js Devtools](https://github.com/vercel/next.js/tree/canary/packages/next/src/next-devtools) overlay widget was insightful.